 The Dwarf Athletic Association of America (DAAA) invites you to participate in our annual sports competition.
 We are hosting the 28th National Dwarf Games during the LPA National Conference in St. Louis, Missouri.

 The preliminary list of sports offered include Basketball - Boccia - Football - Indoor Soccer Swimming - Track & Field - Volleyball.
 DAAA will present a workshop about how dwarf athletes can join the United States Paralympic movement.
-Registration packets available April 1 at www.daaa.org.
+Registration information available April 1 at www.daaa.org.
 Online registration ends June 1.
 After that, athletes must register in St. Louis for an additional fee.

 DAAA encourages all athletes of short stature to participate in the games regardless of their level of ability of skill.
 Our mission is to encourage all people with dwarfism to participate in sports.
 Every level of ability and skill is welcomed and supported.